 All students begin with a Preliminary 1 video audition.
-Those scoring highest will advance to Preliminary 2 live auditions in January 2019.
-New Rule: If you advance to Preliminary 2, you will now perform two monologues written by different authors.
+Those scoring highest will advance to Preliminary 2 live auditions in January 2020.
+If you advance to Preliminary 2, you will perform two monologues written by different authors.
 Those scoring highest after Preliminary 2 will advance to the Semifinals.

 - Prepare one contemporary monologue, either dramatic or comedic.
 We define contemporary as material written after 1920

 - Your monologue for your Preliminary audition should not exceed 2 1/2 minutes in length and must be performed in English